-The UK Department for International Development (DFID) has funded the Mafita Program which delivers skills training interventions, implemented by Adam Smith International, that aim to improve the economic opportunities of marginalized youth in Northern Nigeria.
+The UK Department for International Development (DFID) has funded the Mafita Program which delivers skills training intervention implemented by Adam Smith International, that aim to improve the economic opportunities of marginalized youth in the three Northern Nigerian cities of Kano, Kaduna and Katsina.
 Since the late 1970s, Northern Nigeria has been the site of religious and ethnic conflicts that have led to substantial violence and instability.
 These conflicts are thought to be fueled by the region's high rates of poverty and unemployment, as well as its large population of marginalized urban youth.
 Particularly notable in this context are the Almajirai, children of poor families from rural areas who migrate to cities to study in Qur'anic Schools.
 Observers of the region worry that, due to their lack of economic opportunities, these youths become easy targets for recruitment by violent groups and criminal organizations.